 A serious burn can be life-threatening as well as life-altering.
 According to the American Burn Association more than 500,000 people are treated for burn injuries every year.

-The attorneys at Bode & Collins, P.L.C. have experience handling burn injury cases.
+The Law Office of Chris Bode, P.L.C. has experience handling burn injury cases.
 If you have suffered a burn injury in Arizona because of the negligence of someone else, contact us today to see if we are the right legal team to help you.

 A burn can be caused by fire, chemicals, electricity, sunlight or radiation.
 Scalds from hot liquids and steam, building fires, and flammable liquids and gases are the most common causes of burns.